 I managed to find help and get the cakes inside.
 Fortunately, I was able to get the bike back into position and only a tiny bit of fondant came off of the frame.
 I was told a few years later that the groom did love his cake!

 The actual wedding cake is still one of my favorites.
-In 2013, a popular style was a lace look on the wedding cake.
+A popular style at the time, was a lace look on the wedding cake.
 It took me a few months to really figure the actual technique out, because I am such a perfectionist, I wanted it perfect.